MatinHQ/nodecdn/README.md

 - **Upload folder creation** if it doesn't exist.
 - **SSL certificate handling** with optional chain certificate.
 - **File URL generation** for easy access to uploaded files.
+- **Redirect URL** Redirect URL if client is not requsting with correct URL.

 ## Prerequisites
 - Node.js installed on your machine.